dyne/mkdocs-dyne-theme/.github/README.md

 4. edit the configuration file `mkdocs.yml` with the right project settings

-5. edit the contents in your project's root inside `README.md`
+5. edit the contents in `docs/README.md`

+6. link the README in the project's root, i.e: `ln -s website/docs/README.md .`

+7. commit and push the changes to your project

 ### Preview the webpage